 While the ECOA and FHA cover a lot of ground, other laws, regulations and executive orders have broadened credit discrimination protection to include more groups, including the disability and LGBTQ communities.
-In fact, the Equality Act, a bill that seeks to make LGBTQ protections explicit, was passed by the House of Representatives and is still awaiting action in the Senate as of early 2021.
+In fact, the Equality Act, a bill that seeks to make LGBTQ protections explicit, was passed by the House of Representatives in 2019 and 2021 before meeting opposition in the Senate.

 What lending practices are considered unfair or discriminatory?